r1cc4rdo/sudoku/README.md

 In words, it says: _"for every subset of N cells in any row, column or square; if there are only N candidate values in the subset, you can remove those values from the cells' peers in any row, column or square that contains the subset"_.
-The reasoning is similar to the ["hidden twins"](http://www.sudokuwiki.org/Hidden_Candidates) case: we do not know where values are going to be allocated within the subset, but know that they cannot appear elsewhere in the cells' peers for any group they are part of.
+The reasoning is similar to the ["hidden twins"][10] case: we do not know where values are going to be allocated within the subset, but know that they cannot appear elsewhere in the cells' peers for any group they are part of.

-The _basic elimination_ strategy corresponds to a subset size of 1: we have a cell, it contains 1 candidate value, so we can remove it from every row, colums of square that cell belongs to. _sole candidate_ corresponds to a subset size of
-8: there are 8 cells, covering up 8 values so the single cell left out must take the 9th one.
+The _basic elimination_ strategy corresponds to a subset size of 1: we have a cell, it contains 1 candidate value, so we can remove it from every row, colums of square that cell belongs to. _sole candidate_ corresponds to a subset size of 8: there are 8 cells, covering up 8 values so the single cell left out must take the 9th one.
 Similarly, _naked twins_ corresponds to a subset of size 2, and its dual _hidden twins_ to a subset of size 6.

-Overall, those 7 lines of code cover the following (using name from [sudokuDragon.com](http://www.sudokudragon.com/sudokustrategy.htm)):
+Overall, those 7 lines of code cover the following (using name from [sudokuDragon.com][6]):

 * _basic elimination_ (subset size: 1)
 * _sole candidate_ (subset size: 8)
 * _unique candidate_ (subset size: 8)
 * _only square_ (subset size: 8)
 * _two out of three_ (subset size: 8)
-* _sub-group exclusion_
+* _sub-group exclusion_ (iterated elimination)
-* _pointing pairs_
+* _pointing pairs_ (common supersets)
-* _pointing triples_
+* _pointing triples_ (common supersets)
 * _naked twins_ (subset size: 2)
 * _hidden twins_ (subset size: 6)
 * _naked triplets_ (subset size: 3)